cxzhu/Paired-Tag/pipeline/readme.md

 d Run mapping by typing "sh run.sh RUN_mm" (for mm10 mapping); "RUN_hs" not added yet, or just replace the ref_path in filehead of "run.sh"

- This pipelines will give cell-gene/cell-bin count matrices for each sub-library.
+ This pipeline will give cell-gene/cell-bin count matrices for each sub-library.